Beginners Basic Thermomix Kimchi

 - You can add as much of the brine as you like depending on whether you want more or less “juice” in the kimchi.
 (Excess brine will bubble out of the crock as it ferments.)

-- Place a crockery weight on top of the vegetable to keep them submerged as they ferment.
-(The weight is provided in the Montier Pilon Crock.
+- Place a crockery or glass weight on top of the vegetable to keep them submerged as they ferment.
+(If you have a Montier Pilon Crock the weight is provided)

 - Ensure the crock lid always has water in the chamber to keep an airlock.

 - The fermenting crock can sit on the kitchen bench until it’s ready.